tez-capital/docs.tez.capital_content/en/tezbox/tutorials/configuration.md

 If you want to disable a service, you can create override with `autostart: false`.

-For example to disable baker service you would crease `baker.hjson` file:
+For example, to disable the baker service you would create a `baker.hjson` file:

 ```bash
 autostart: false